-The Hampshire Police Force, as the lead agency for investigating and finding missing children, will respond to children going missing based on on-going risk assessments in line with current guidance.
-The police definition of 'missing' is: "Anyone whose whereabouts cannot be established will be considered as missing until located, and their well-being or otherwise confirmed."
+The Hampshire Police Force, as the lead agency for investigating and finding absent children, will respond to children going who are absent based on on-going risk assessments in line with current guidance.
 Various categories of risk should be considered and Hampshire Local Safeguarding Children's Partnership provides further guidance which we will adhere to:

-Local authorities have safeguarding duties in relation to children missing from home and should work with the police to risk assess and analyse data for patterns that indicate particular concerns and risks.
-The police will prioritise all incidents of missing children as medium or high risk.
+Local authorities have safeguarding duties in relation to children absent from home and should work with the police to risk assess and analyse data for patterns that indicate particular concerns and risks.
+The police will prioritise all incidents of absent children as medium or high risk.
 Where a child is recorded as being absent, the details will be recorded by the police, who will also agree review times and any on-going actions with person reporting.

 A missing child incident would be prioritised as 'high risk' where: